 Weak leaders take disagreement personally.
 They feel threatened, offended and attacked when those working under their direction challenge their ideas and opinions.
 At best, weak leaders react by waving off disagreement as unimportant, and at worse, they remove those who disagree with them.
 This ultimately leads to a team of individuals who feel under-valued with limited authority.

 The best leaders not only welcome and tolerate disagreement, they actually make it a point to surround themselves with individuals who feel comfortable openly providing criticism and alternate perspectives.
 They seek individuals to be a part of their inner circle who will challenge and question their decisions, ideas and initiatives.

-My company provides a variety of services to a diverse group of clients located across the United States.
-In the various sectors of our business, we have individuals who are more talented, specialized, experienced, and knowledgeable at their specific jobs than I would ever be.
-Therefore, their ideas and opinions not only matter but are essential to our success.
+My company provides property consulting, design and engineering, construction and facility services to a diverse group of clients located across the United States.
+In the various sectors of our business, we have individuals who are more talented, specialized, experienced and knowledgeable at their specific jobs than I would ever be.
+Therefore, their ideas and opinions not only matter, but are essential to our success.

 When I spend time with these individuals, I often share ideas and thoughts aimed at helping them do their jobs.
-But to suggest I would implement a policy or develop a procedure or a new initiative, and not expect to hear any disagreements from my team is not only unreasonable but foolhardy on their part.
+But to suggest I would implement a policy or develop a procedure or a new initiative and not expect to hear any disagreements from my team is not only unreasonable, but would be foolhardy on my part.

-Ask any great business leader about the process which led to some of their best and most important decisions made, and you will likely hear about the arguments, disagreements and contested discussions among a leadership team, all of which led to final decisions and course of action.
-I remember a number of these instances in my company as well, and the times I had to remind myself to tolerate, consider, and accept the challenges and questions about my opinion and decisions.
+Ask great business leaders about the process which led to some of their best and most important decisions made, and you will likely hear about the arguments, disagreements and contested discussions among a leadership team, all of which led to final decisions and course of action.
+I remember a number of these instances in my company as well, and the times I had to remind myself to tolerate, consider and accept the challenges and questions about my opinion and decisions.

 If aspiring leaders can learn to tolerate and welcome disagreement, both to their ideas and opinions and among their team members, they take another step towards their future success.